AlexAegis/dotfiles/readme.md

 My Dotfiles

 Installing packages require root priviliges.
 Installing configs however don't.
 If you give `dot` root priviliges it will install all packages, but when not, it will only return a list of what it nee

 ## Prerequisites

-A mostly [POSIX](https://en.wikipedia.org/wiki/POSIX) compliant shell on `/bin/sh`, like `dash`, or `bash`
+A [POSIX](https://en.wikipedia.org/wiki/POSIX) capable shell on `/bin/sh`
+I tested on `dash` and `bash`

 ## Installation